WordPress/openverse/documentation/meta/documentation/review.md

 # Documentation proofreading and review

-Historically the Openverse project has occassionally done a "documentation bug bash" where maintainers sat down together to read through our existing documentation and identify potential issues or necessary changes.
+Historically the Openverse project has occasionally done a "documentation bug bash" where maintainers sat down together to read through our existing documentation and identify potential issues or necessary changes.
 While this should happen in a concerted, maintainer-wide effort at least once a year, we